Crochet vest “Lou”

 Follow the pink markings in the image below to see exactly where the edging has been worked on the vest.

-Crochet ties so that you can close your vest.
+Crochet ties so that you can fasten your vest.

-Crochet a chain as long as you want your tie to be.
-See the video below if you’re unsure how to crochet a chain (Chain Stitches).
+Row 1: Chain to the desired length of your tie.
+See the video below if you are unsure how to crochet a chain (Chain Stitches).

-Turn and crochet single crochet stitches into each chain, starting in the second chain from the hook.
+Row 2: Turn and work single crochet in each chain, starting in the second chain from the hook.
 Crochet all the way to the end of the chain.
-See the video below if you’re unsure how to crochet single crochet stitches.
+See the video below if you are unsure how to work single crochet (Single Crochet).

-If you want to be able to tie the vest both at the neckline and the waist, make a total of four ties.
-Attach the ties at the neckline and waist on each side of the vest using slip stitches.
+You will work a total of two rows per tie.
+Crochet 4 ties in total if you want to fasten the vest both at the neckline and at the waist.
+Then attach them at the neckline and at the waist on each side of the vest using slip stitches.

 Weave in all remaining yarn ends on your vest.
 Watch the video below (“Fasten off”) if you need guidance.